bespoyasov/refactor-like-a-superhero/manuscript-en/12-error-handling.md

 }
 ```

 However, if we throw panics to handle _all_ errors, we can accidentally mix expected and unexpected errors.
-For example, if validation errors in the code are also handled this way:
+For example, if we also handle validation errors of `parseUser` this way:

 ```js
 function parseUser(dto: UserDto): User {